 1/2 teaspoon minced garlic

-rehydrated shiitake mushrooms, sliced into strips (reserve mushroom water)
+4 pieces rehydrated shiitake mushrooms, sliced into strips (reserve mushroom water)

 1/3 cup halved button mushrooms